aquasecurity/tracee/docs/index.md

 To learn how to install Tracee in a production environment, [check out the Kubernetes guide](./getting-started/kubernetes-quickstart).

-## Pipeline protection with Tracee

-Tracee can be used to protect GitHub Actions workflows against supply chain attacks.
-See the [tracee-action](https://github.com/aquasecurity/tracee-action) project for more information.

 ---

 Tracee is an [Aqua Security](https://aquasec.com) open source project.